lucasvtiradentes/page-actions-attacher/README.md

 - atach a floating button with custom options to the specified website;
 - allow you to hit keyboard shortcuts to easily perform actions to the specified website;
 - in order to update the actions you'll have to update the `optionsArr`;
-- it will get the package content from [jsdelivr](https://cdn.jsdelivr.net/npm/form_filler_assistant) and save it to session storage;
+- it will get the package content from [jsdelivr](https://cdn.jsdelivr.net/npm/form_filler_assistant) and save it to local storage so you dont have to fetch it all the time;
+- If you want to update it, simply click on the header icon, as shown in the example [2_with_custom_configs.js](./examples/2_with_custom_configs.js).

 ### Uninstall